boochow/hvcc_loguesdk_v1/README.md

 ### Pitch and LFO

 - The `[r pitch @hv_param]` object receives the oscillator pitch frequency in Hz.
-Alternatively, the `[r pitch_note @hv_param]` object receives the oscillator pitch as a floating-point note number.
+Alternatively, `[r pitch_note @hv_param]` receives the oscillator pitch as a floating-point note number.
-- The `[r slfo @hv_param]` object receives the shape LFO value, which ranges from -1.0 to 1.0.
-(NTS-1's LFO generates values between 0.0 and 1.0.)
-Note that the shape LFO is a control value, not a signal value.
+- The `[r slfo @hv_param]` object receives the shape LFO value, which ranges from -1.0 to 1.0 (note that the NTS-1’s LFO generates values between 0.0 and 1.0).
+Remember that the shape LFO is a control value, not a signal value.

 ### Note Events